cleaversolutions/hh/media.md

 <a name="press"></a>

-## Press Release
+## Press Release 1 - General

-**Suggested Headlines:**

-- **Higher Hangers: Space-Saving Closet Organization Reinvented**
-- **People Want Closet Space So Much They Pledged $40,000 in Three Days for This Kickstarter**
-- **Higher Hangers Create Enough Space in Your Closet for 48 More Shoe Boxes**
-- **Brilliant Hanger Creates Way More Space in Your Closet**
-- **Clothes Hangers Flawed Since 1869.
-New Design Saves Massive Space.**
-- **Everyone Needs These New Space-Saving Clothes Hangers.**
-- **We All Need These New Space-Saving Clothes Hangers In Our Closet.**
+FOR IMMEDIATE RELEASE:

+**College Student Invents Space-Saving Clothes Hanger in Dorm Room**

-Have you ever looked at your closet and wished it was bigger?
+Denver, Colorado, March 9, 2016 - Have you ever looked at your closet and wished it was bigger?
 Drew Cleaver did the same thing when he moved into his first college dorm room (built before World War II).
 With no room alterations allowed, Drew had to find a way to make new space out of nothing.

 After gazing at his tiny closet, he noticed something odd: his traditional clothes hangers left a large gap between his garments and the closet rod.
 "I thought to myself, 'That’s all wasted space,'" said Cleaver.
 At that point, he invented Higher Hangers.
-Higher Hangers eliminate all that wasted space by bringing the hanger hook closer to the garment, raising the clothes higher, which creates about 11 cubic feet of new space in an average closet; that's enough for forty-eight shoe boxes or seven carry-on pieces of luggage.
+Higher Hangers eliminate all that wasted space by bringing the hanger hook closer to the garment, raising the clothes higher, which creates about 11 cubic feet of new space in an average closet.
+That's enough for forty-eight shoe boxes or seven carry-on pieces of luggage.

 "The most important thing about Higher Hangers is that they are not a contraption or gimmick that you add to your existing toolbox of organizational accessories," Cleaver says.
 Higher Hangers are clothes hangers reinvented.
 They are meant as a direct replacement for existing traditional clothes hangers.
 The design maximizes efficiency while retaining function with all styles of clothing, including collared shirts.
 There is no sacrifice with this amazingly simple yet brilliant “better mousetrap” invention.